dokku/dokku/docs/deployment/builders/cloud-native-buildpacks.md

 ### Caveats

 As this functionality is highly experimental, there are a number of caveats.
-Please note that not all issuesare listed below.
+Please note that not all issues are listed below.

 - Specifying specific buildpacks is not currently possible.
     - A future release will add support for specifying buildpacks via the `buildpacks` plugin.